+Information systems

-Information Systems includes responsibility for the management of electronic information management systems, such as BioSIRT or other information systems used within the jurisdiction and for the production of the required outputs from these systems.
+This includes responsibility for the management of electronic information management systems, used within the jurisdiction and for the production of the required outputs from these systems including for national reporting needs.

 In some cases the information systems function may sit with other sections within the response organisation.
 If this is the case there needs to be close liaison with the Situation and Assessment function to ensure the appropriate management of all electronic and hardcopy information.